kavismith/vpn-usage/README.md

 <h1>VPN Usage</h1>
-In this tutorial, we will be exploring through Proton VPN<br />
+In this tutorial, we will be signing into ProptonVPN and exploring the web. <br />

 <h2>Environments and Technologies Used</h2>

 - Remote Desktop
 - Proton VPN
+- Web